Back to skill

 Overview

 Install only if you trust BonBook and are comfortable letting your agent send and read BonBook-related email.
-Review each itinerary, price, refund rule, change, cancellation, calendar sync, PII entry, and payment step yourself, and do not put passport numbers, card numbers, credentials, or unnecessary personal data into email.
+Review each itinerary, price, refund rule, change, cancellation, calendar sync, PII entry, and payment step yourself, and avoid putting passport numbers, card numbers, credentials, or unnecessary personal data into email.

 SkillSpector